COSC1107-CT/pytomata-marker/README.md

     return student_result, student_feedback
 ```

-> [!WARNING]
-> Additional test case values must fall between -1 and 1, inclusive.

-After the student's submission is marked against the actual solution, it is checked against each test case.
+After the student’s submission is marked against the actual solution, it is checked against each test case.
-If passed, the percentage allocated to that test case is added to the student's result.
+If passed, the percentage allocated to that test case is added to the student’s result.
 For example, in a question worth 5 marks, a successful test case worth `0.2` will allocate 1 mark.
 The test case value can also be negative, so that passing the test case deducts marks.